Why Leadership Communication Fails

 Do you want to Talk like TED?

-I have been a TEDMED Speaker Coach (it's a bit like Film or Stage Directing) and worked with over 300 speakers for 6 TEDMED conferences (the geeky health arm of TED).
+As well as being a SXSW Pitch Coach, I have been a TEDMED Speaker Coach (it's a bit like Film or Stage Directing) and worked with over 300 speakers for 6 TEDMED conferences (the geeky health arm of TED).

 Speakers at TEDMED have included the U.S. Surgeon General, U.S. Army Surgeon Generals and business and academic leaders in the health sector.